zalzah00/dsai_1.4/quiz.md

 - D. To delete groups in a GROUP BY clause.

 ### Q5: What does the ORDER BY clause do in SQL?
 - A. It orders the rows in a table based on a column.

+- A. It orders the rows in a table based on a column.
 - B. It orders the columns in a table.